History of Ireland in Timeline

 2015: Ireland ranked sixth most developed nation

-In 2015, the Republic of Ireland was ranked the sixth most developed nation in the world by the United Nations' Human Development Index.
+In 2015, The Republic of Ireland was ranked the sixth most developed nation in the world by the United Nations' Human Development Index.

 2016: Referendum on EU membership

-2018: Ireland Achieves Grand Slam
+2018: Ireland achieved a Grand Slam

 In 2020, Kellie Harrington won a gold medal at the Tokyo Olympics.

-2020: UK Leaves the European Union
+2020: The UK leaves the European Union

 In 2020, the UK left the European Union after a referendum on EU membership was held in 2016 which resulted in 51.9% of UK voters choosing to leave the bloc.